FDA/openfda/README.md

  that can help you get started. `docker-compose up` will:
 1. Start an [Elasticsearch](http://www.elasticsearch.org/) container
 2. Start an API container, which will expose port `8000` for queries.
-3. Start a Python 3 container that will run the NSDE, CAERS, Substance Data, Device Clearance and Device Event pipelines and create corresponding indices in Elasticsearch.
+3. Start a Python 3 container that will run the NSDE, CAERS, Substance Data, Device Clearance, Device PMA and Device Event pipelines and create corresponding indices in Elasticsearch.

 Note: even though the API container starts right away, it will not serve any data until some or all